-There are currently four separate mineralized areas found on the Gabbs Project: The Sullivan, Lucky Strike, and Gold Ledge zones are considered to be gold-copper porphyry deposits.
-The Car Body is considered to be an epithermal gold deposit.
-Although it was thought that the Car

-Body deposit was similar in origin to the Paradise Peak Property, which is adjacent to the Gabbs Project to the south, the Paradise Peak is a high sulphidation epithermal deposit while Car Body is situated in a low-sulphidation epithermal environment.
+There are currently four separate mineralized areas found on the Gabbs Project of which the Sullivan, Lucky Strike, and Gold Ledge Zones are considered to be gold-copper porphyry deposits and the Car Body Zone is considered to be an epithermal gold deposit.
+Although it was thought that the Car Body deposit was similar in origin to the Paradise Peak Property, which is adjacent to the Gabbs Project to the south, the Paradise Peak is a high sulphidation epithermal deposit, whereas Car Body is situated in a low-sulphidation epithermal environment.